 State and local assessment information will be clearly communicated to families.

-PCM will provide families with process to understand and access OSPI’s complaint procedures.
+PCM will provide families with the process to understand and access OSPI’s complaint procedures.

 Section 3 Adoption

 The Pullman Community Montessori Family and Community Engagement Procedures have been developed jointly with input from families.
 The plan will be agreed upon and revised as necessary with input from parents of children participating in PCM’s Title I program, as evidenced by meeting minutes and family feedback.